The Deadline for Applications is October 1, 2025

 Curriculum Requirements

-MA Core Courses (Complete a Total of 15 Credits Toward the MA Degree):
+MA Core Courses (Complete a Total of 15 Credits):

-• BIOETHC 704: Science Law & Policy (3 credits) (offered in fall) [this course is cross-listed with the Law School; please be sure to register under the Graduate School/BIOETHIC number]
+- BIOETHIC 704: Science Law & Policy (3 credits) (offered in fall) [This course is cross-listed with the Law School; please be sure to register under the Graduate School/BIOETHIC number, not LAW 333]

 We encourage you to take at least one of the 3 credit core requirements in your 2L fall semester.